Ho Chi Minh City Food Guide: Where to Eat in Saigon

 Ben Thanh Market: The Morning Crush Tells You Everything

-At 6 a.m., Ben Thanh market is controlled chaos.
-A woman in a conical hat arranges fresh turmeric root in pyramids while her neighbor shouts prices for morning glory.
-This isn’t theater for visitors—it’s where Saigon cooks breakfast.
-The market’s worth visiting not for the architecture or the Instagram angle, but because it’s the clearest window into what people actually eat here, and how they shop for it.
+By 6 a.m., Ben Thanh market is already buzzing.
+A woman in a conical hat stacks fresh turmeric root while her neighbor yells prices for morning glory.
+This isn’t performance—it’s where Saigon gets breakfast.
+Come not for the building or photos, but to see what people actually eat and how they shop for it.

-The produce section reveals what’s in season and therefore what restaurants will be cooking with that week.
-Herbs are stacked by type: Thai basil, Vietnamese mint, sawtooth coriander, regular cilantro.
-If you see fresh turmeric or young tamarind pods, regional dishes using those ingredients are at their peak.
+The produce section shows what’s in season—and what’ll be in restaurants that week.
+Herbs pile up: Thai basil, Vietnamese mint, sawtooth coriander, regular cilantro.
+Spot fresh turmeric or young tamarind?
+Dishes using those are at their peak right now.

 Bui Vien: Street Food That Moves Faster Than You Can Eat

-Cơm tấm—broken rice—is Saigon’s casual lunch.
-The rice grains are short and slightly irregular, which gives the dish its texture.
-It comes with grilled pork chop, a fried egg, and pickled vegetables.
-The pork chop should have char and a slight glaze from the marinade.
-This meal costs around 25,000 VND and is what office workers eat on their break.
-It’s not fancy.
-It’s not supposed to be.
+Cơm tấm—broken rice—is Saigon’s quick lunch.
+The grains are short and uneven, giving texture.
+Comes with grilled pork chop, fried egg, and pickled veggies.
+The pork should show grill marks and a sticky glaze.
+At 25,000 VND, it’s what office workers grab on break.
+No frills.
+No need for them.

 District 3 Cafes: Where Saigon Takes Its Time (Relatively Speaking)

-Cafes in District 3 also serve bánh mì and simple rice dishes at lunch.
-The spaces are usually minimal—plastic chairs, a counter, maybe a fan.
-The appeal is the pace and the people-watching.
-This is where you understand that eating in Saigon isn’t about novelty; it’s about repetition, preference, and habit.
+Some serve bánh mì or simple rice dishes at lunch.
+Decor?
+Plastic chairs, maybe a fan.
+The draw is the slow pace and watching daily life unfold.
+Here you realize Saigon’s eating culture isn’t about trends—it’s about routines and personal favorites.

 The Thing Most Guides Won’t Tell You: Timing and Seasonality Matter More Than Location

-Start at Ben Thanh Market at dawn, eat bánh mì from a vendor there, then walk to Bui Vien for lunch.
-Sit on a plastic stool.
-Don’t rush.
+Start at Ben Thanh at dawn.
+Grab a bánh mì, then head to Bui Vien for lunch.
+Plant yourself on a plastic stool.
+Take your time.